 While downloading a free antivirus application for your family computer is going to protect you from most security threats you’ll face at home, good enterprise IT security is built on a multi-layered approach.

-• Get buy-in from those at the top.
-Without the CEO, CFO, COO, and their colleagues on board, any IT securityenterprise IT security backup drives strategy is destined to fail.
+- Get buy-in from those at the top.
+Without the CEO, CFO, COO, and their colleagues on board, any IT security strategy is destined to fail.
 These people will often be targeted more frequently due to their privileged positions, so it is vital they understand why strengthening your enterprise IT security is so important.
 Ultimately, they need to understand the risks that the threats pose to them and that the cost of prevention is much cheaper than the cost of a cure.

 Need help bolstering your business’s enterprise IT security?
 Take our security assessment quiz to see what areas you need to improve on or contact us to speak to one of our experts.